 Films must have been completed no earlier than January 2016.

-The NVFF operates 12-14 individual screening venues.
+The NVFF operates up to 14 individual screening venues.
 Acceptable exhibition formats vary by venue and may include (but are not necessarily limited to) HDCam, DCP, and Blu Ray disc.
 The festival requests DVD and/or Blu Ray disc back up copies to accompany all exhibition formats.
 By entering your film you agree to work with NVFF to provide compatible exhibition format(s) and back ups.

 Foreign language films must be made available with English subtitles.